kaweendras/workers-ai-cloudflare/Gradio-UI/README.md

 Make sure your backend server is running on `http://localhost:4000` with the following endpoints:

 - `POST /api/v1/image/generate` - For text-to-image generation
-- `POST /api/v1/image/inpaint` - For image inpainting
+- `POST /api/v1/generative/image/inpaint` - For image inpainting (updated endpoint)

 ### 3. Run the Gradio Interface